-Instructions: Direct your comments to docket ID number EPA-HQ-OPP-2009-0101 and the PP number.
+Instructions: Direct your comments to docket ID number EPA-HQ-OPP-2009-0609 and the pesticide petition number (PP).
 EPA's policy is that all comments received will be included in the docket without change and may be made available on-line at http://www.regulations.gov, including any personal information provided, unless the comment includes information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
 Do not submit information that you consider to be CBI or otherwise protected through regulations.gov or e-mail.
-The regulations.gov website is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
+The regulations.gov Web site is an “anonymous access” system, which means EPA will not know your identity or contact information unless you provide it in the body of your comment.
 If you send an e-mail comment directly to EPA without going through regulations.gov, your e-mail address will be automatically captured and included as part of the comment that is placed in the docket and made available on the Internet.
 If you submit an electronic comment, EPA recommends that you include your name and other contact information in the body of your comment and with any disk or CD-ROM you submit.
 If EPA cannot read your comment due to technical difficulties and cannot contact you for clarification, EPA may not be able to consider your comment.
 Electronic files should avoid the use of special characters, any form of encryption, and be free of any defects or viruses.

 Docket: All documents in the docket are listed in the docket index available at http://www.regulations.gov.
 Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
 Publicly available docket materials are available either in the electronic docket at http://www.regulations.gov, or, if only available in hard copy, at the OPP Regulatory Public Docket in Rm.
 S-4400, One Potomac Yard (South Bldg.), 2777 S. Crystal Dr., Arlington, VA.
 The hours of operation of this Docket Facility are from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
 The Docket Facility telephone number is (703) 305-5805.Start Further Info